Sintra-Portugal.com

 Note: A guide to all of the beaches is found after the next section.

-The beaches of the Serra da Sintra are some of the most beautiful of the Lisbon region, but they are exposed to the Atlantic Ocean and its moisture-laden winds.
+The beaches of the Serra de Sintra are some of the most beautiful in the Lisbon region, but they are fully exposed to the Atlantic Ocean.
+This means they are often subject to strong sea breezes and a unique microclimate that visitors should be aware of.

-Advice: The weather in Sintra is warm enough for spending time on a beach from May until the end of September.
-The beaches are at their busiest during the peak season of July and August.
+Advice: The weather is warm enough for spending time on the region's beaches from May until the end of September.
+The beaches become very busy during the peak season of July and August.

 Related articles: Praia das Maçãs - Cascais guide